Campground List

 GENERAL COMMENTS:

-The campground is located adjacent to Hopkins Prairie (lake).
+The campground has two spurs and is located adjacent to Hopkins

-Hopkins Prairie is referred to as a "prairie" or wetland.
-In
+is referred to as a "prairie" or wetland.
+In other words, unless

-other words, unless the "lake" area is full of water, tall grass
+the "lake" area is full of water, tall grass is the visible

-predominate vegetation in the campground is Live and Laurel oaks.
+campground is Live and Laurel oaks with Palmetto palms providing

-is no trail head, but access to it is possible from the
+no trailhead, but access to it is possible from the campground.

 SEASONS